Skip to main content

 fn specialized_value_defined_cost( &self, grove_version: &GroveVersion, ) -> Option<u32>

-Get the value defined cost for a serialized value item with sum item or sum item
+Get the value defined cost for a serialized value item with sum item or sum item.
+Looks through NonCounted (the +1 wrapper-byte cost is already folded in by get_specialized_cost).

 §